JacktheLander/Lab-Projects/Neuromorphic-Computing/Modified Nodal Analysis/Outputs/README.md

-# Voltage at Node 3 with AC Source
+# Voltage at Node 3 for Circuit 2 with AC Source

-# Voltage at Node 3 with Square-wave Source
+# Voltage at Node 3 for Circuit 3 with Square-wave Source